sandraalsayar/magicshop-game/README.md

 Everything comes with a price of course, but thankfully, this is the kind of a shop where the shopkeeper has the buyer’s best intentions in mind, not profit.
 So by paying him, you are benefiting yourself.
 Now just a quick note, my game remains just a game and only the storyline relates to the psychdramatic technique.

-I will upload my recorded presentation on YouTube, so look forward to it!